 "It is easy to get stressed in big buildings, like hospitals or airports, and to get lost.
 There is a great deal that we can do to change this."

-Now he has left Germany for Sweden and is part of the research environment Center for Applied Autonomous Sensor Systems, or AASS, at Örebro University.
+Now he has left Germany for Sweden and is part of the research environment Centre for Applied Autonomous Sensor Systems, or AASS, at Örebro University.

 "I don't see myself only as a robotics researcher, so I feel that I can contribute with a new perspective.
 It is a strong group that wants to expand."